Skip to Content

 My husband loves any kind of fruit crisp and my youngest loves blueberries so I worked up this blueberry crisp for two.

-I venture a guess, that because this dish is almost licked clean, that it was a success.
+I venture a guess, that because this dish is almost licked clean, it was a success.

-When I first started measuring out ingredients I only used 1 ½ cups of blueberries.
-I quickly decided that was not enough for the size ramekins I have so I increased them to 2 cups.
+When I first started measuring out ingredients I only used 1 1/2 cups of blueberries.
+I quickly decided that was not enough for the size of ramekins I have so I increased them to 2 cups.

 The topping was the right amount for two servings.
 I used a new to me oatmeal product in the topping.
 It’s Irish oatmeal from Flavahan’s and both of my taste testers said this was the best crisp I’ve ever made.